mariayuyu/auto-marker-label/README.md

 In order to run the script, change the name of the `subject` folder (e.g. Subj_50"), and `input_file` (e.g. 2-limb_02_1).
 You can also modify the parameters for denoising and tracking.

-Several packages are necessary for this script:
+Several packages are necessary for this script, here's how to create a virtual environment and install some packages:

+conda create --name labelling

+conda activate labelling

+conda install python=3.11

+conda install conda-forge::btk

+conda install conda-forge::trackpy

+Packages that are necessary:
 * ezc3d==1.5.18
 * numpy==1.26.4
 * trackpy==0.6.4